LF-Engineering/darst/README.md

 - Clone `dev-analytics-circle-docker-build-base` repo: `git clone https://github.com/LF-Engineering/dev-analytics-circle-docker-build-base.git` and change directory to that repo.
 - Use `docker build -f Dockerfile -t "docker-user/dev-analytics-circle-docker-build-base" .` to build `dev-analytics-circle-docker-build-base` image, replace `docker-user` with your docker user.
 - Run `docker push "docker-user/dev-analytics-circle-docker-build-base"`.

+# dev-analytics-kibana image

+FIXME: this is currently broken, but we don't use it anywhere yet.

+- Clone `dev-analytics-kibana` repo: `git clone https://github.com/LF-Engineering/dev-analytics-kibana.git` and change directory to that repo.
+- Use `docker build -f Dockerfile -t "docker-user/dev-analytics-kibana" .` to build `dev-analytics-kibana` image, replace `docker-user` with your docker user.
+- Run `docker push "docker-user/dev-analytics-kibana"`.

+## LF Deployments

+# dev-analytics-api deployment

+- Make sure that you have `dev-analytics-api` image built (see `dev-analytics-api image` section).
+Currently we're using image built outside of AWS: `lukaszgryglicki/dev-analytics-api`.
+- Run `DOCKER_USER=... ./dev-analytics-api/setup.sh test` to deploy.
+You can delete via `./dev-analytics-api/delete.sh test`.
+Currently image is already built for `DOCKER_USER=lukaszgryglicki`.
+- Note that during the deployment `.circleci/deployments/test/secrets.ejson` file is regenerated with new key values.
+You may want to go to `dev-analytics-api` repo and commit that changes (secrets.ejson is encrypted and can be committed into the repo).

+# dev-analytics-ui deployment

+- Make sure that you have `dev-analytics-ui` image built (see `dev-analytics-ui image` section).
+Currently we're using image built outside of AWS: `lukaszgryglicki/dev-analytics-ui`.
+- For each file in `dev-analytics-ui/secrets/*.secret.example` provide the corresponding `*.secret` file.
+Each file must be saved without new line at the end. `vim` automatically add one, to remove `truncate -s -a filename`.
+- Run `DOCKER_USER=... ./dev-analytics-ui/setup.sh test` to deploy.
+You can delete via `./dev-analytics-api/delete.sh test`.
+Currently image is already built for `DOCKER_USER=lukaszgryglicki`.

+# dev-analytics-sortinghat-api deployment

+- Make sure that you have `dev-analytics-sortinghat-api` image built (see `dev-analytics-sortinghat-api image` section).
+Currently we're using image built outside of AWS: `lukaszgryglicki/dev-analytics-sortinghat-api`.
+- Run `DOCKER_USER=... ./dev-analytics-sortinghat-api/setup.sh test` to deploy.
+You can delete via `./dev-analytics-sortinghat-api/delete.sh test`.
+Currently image is already built for `DOCKER_USER=lukaszgryglicki`.

+## LF One time operation(s)

+# Merge Sorting Hat databases

+If you want to merge `dev` and `staging` sorting hat databases:

+- Clone `cncf/merge-sh-dbs`.
+- Follow `README.md` instructions.